gausssoft.collections

 - Overrides:

-in class AbstractCollection
+contains in class AbstractCollection

 remove